dariairad/pands-project/README.md

 ```

 Comments:
-1. In order to save the output to a text file, I opened the file in the append mode and decided to import `sys` module to temporary redirect output from terminal to the file.
+1. In order to save the output to a text file, I opened the file in the append mode and decided to import the sys module to temporarily redirect output from the terminal to a file.
-2. Once, all the print commands were executed, the output had been set back to normal.
+2. Once all the print commands were executed, the output had been set back to normal.

 ## Analysis of the Iris Data Set